mjfrigaard/sharing-your-work/manuscript/03chapter.md

 ***

-### More on organizing your project files
+### More on organizing project files

 As we saw above, the `tree` output gave us a printout of the project folder in a hierarchy (i.e. a tree with branches).

 The thing to notice is the separation of files into folders titled, `data`, `docs`, and `src` or `code`.
 We didn't choose these folder names at random--there is a way to organize a data science project.
-We recommend starting with the structure outlined by Greg Wilson et al. in the paper, ["Good Enough Practices for Scientific Computing"](https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/#project-organization).
-If you already have an organization scheme, we still recommend reading at least [this section]((https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/#project-organization)) of the paper--it's full of great information and links to other resources.
+Start with the folder structure outlined by Greg Wilson we [mentioned earlier.](https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/#project-organization) If you already have an organization scheme, we still recommend reading at least [this section]((https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/#project-organization)) of the paper---it's full of great information and links to other resources.

-### Building your command-line skills
+### Building command-line skills

-This section has been a concise introduction to command-line tools, but hopefully, we've demystified some of the terminology for you.
-The reason these technologies still exist is because they're powerful.
+This section has been a concise introduction to command-line tools, but hopefully, we've demystified some of the terms for you.
+The reason these technologies still exist is that they're powerful.
 Probably, you're starting to see the differences between these tools and the standard GUI software installed on most machines.
 [Vince Buffalo](http://vincebuffalo.org/blog/), sums up the difference very well,

 > "*the Unix shell does not care if commands are mistyped or if they will destroy files; the Unix shell is not designed to prevent you from doing unsafe things.*"

-The command line can seem intimidating because of its power and ability to seemingly destroy the world.
+The command line can seem intimidating because of its power and ability to destroy the world.